 What you need for a pitch

+A question we often hear is: How do you pitch a show to Netflix when you’re just starting?
+The key is having polished materials and a focused, sellable concept.
 When you walk into "the room," you'll need a few essential materials.
-Sure, the idea is burned into your brain and you know the story up and down — but that's not enough.
+Sure, the idea is burned into your brain, and you know the story up and down — but that's not enough.

 First of all, if you've landed a pitch meeting, your idea needs to be fully developed.
 The first lesson in how to pitch a TV show is to have a TV show to pitch!
 If you jumped the gun and need to take a few steps back, don't worry — we've created an entire masterclass on writing and developing a TV show.

+One of the first things people ask is, how do you pitch a TV show idea that stands out?
+It often starts with a clear, emotional, high-concept logline.
 The logline is the simplest and most direct sales pitch.
 It is a one-to-two sentence summary of your entire story.
 Sound easy, right?
-But writing loglines is deceptively difficult so start practicing.
+But writing loglines is deceptively difficult, so start practicing.

 • Stranger Things — When a young boy disappears, his mother, a police chief, and his three friends must confront terrifying forces to get him back.